 Masons are moral men who choose to associate with groups of like-minded individuals for mutual benefit.
 What they find in Freemasonry is a disciplined and systematic course of self-improvement based on the Golden Rule: always do to others what you would like them to do to you.

 There are 3.2 million masons across the world and more than 40,000 in Ontario

 Everyone is welcome, regardless of race, colour or creed

-Masons are spiritual and moral people, but there’s no room for discussion of sectarian religion or partisan politics in freemasonry.
+Masons are moral people, but there’s no room for discussion of sectarian religion or partisan politics in Freemasonry.
 Members are free to follow their own path, as long as it fits with the ethical principles of integrity and virtue symbolized by the square and compasses—the icon most commonly associated with Masonry.

 What do Masons do?

 Masonry offers the opportunity to make each man better through its teachings, his Masonic associations and a philosophy that has served the social needs of men for centuries, by promoting:

 - Tradition: when you become a Mason, you become part of an ancient tradition that spans centuries.
 From the original stonemasons that produced some of the most majestic architectural wonders of Europe to modern day Masons who participate in numerous charitable foundations, you’ll feel connected to a vital, growing and spiritually uplifting organization of moral men;

 - Self Improvement: learning portions of the Ritual and participating in the Degree stimulates the mind and, coupled with committee work and lodge management, presents the opportunity to develop leadership and organizational skills, build self-discipline through commitment, poise and self-confidence, and strengthen presentation and public speaking proficiencies;